 What type of medical volunteers are needed in the VIM clinic?

-- Specialty care physicians (dermatology, orthopedics, gynecology, gastroenterology, podiatry, endocrinology, cardiology, neurology, psychiatry, general surgery, ophthalmology, acute care, etc.)
+• Specialty care physicians (dermatology, orthopedics, gynecology, gastroenterology, podiatry, endocrinology, cardiology, neurology, general surgery, etc.)

 Can I be retired?

 Yes!
 A good percentage of our providers are retired, seeking to give back without the commitment of a practice.

 Do I need a license?

 Some positions do, some don’t.
 In all cases, our clinical staff will assess each volunteer’s skill level before assigning them to a position.

 Doctors, physician assistants, nurse practitioners and mental health providers: